For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 SSV Normandy SR1 stealth frigate

-The Normandy is the starship on which Commander Shepard serves, and thus an important part of the game.
+The Normandy is the starship on which Commander Shepard serves.
+It is thus an important part of the game.
 So as to provide full details, the Normandy has a full profile of its own.

 Said article also covers space travel, space combat, several signature technologies found aboard, etc..